Texas Third Party Injury Attorneys

 - Architects who may be liable for the defective design of the site

 If you have recently been involved in an industrial accident and are looking to file a personal injury claim relating to third party liability, it is in your best interests to contact Arnold & Itkin LLP.
 We have been able to recover billions of dollars on behalf of our clients.
 We know what is on the line, and we are prepared to go the distance in our efforts to provide our clients with the high-quality legal assistance that they truly deserve.

 Want to know more about how we can help with your personal injury claim?
-Do not hesitate to contact our industrial accident attorneys by giving us a call today at (888) 493-1629.
+Give us a call today at (888) 493-1629.